 If you haven’t been to the dentist in a long time or you simply aren’t sure if a specific treatment is right for you, we want to make sure you’re fully informed when it comes to personalizing your treatment plan.
-Below, we’ve answered the most common questions our practice receives for your convenience.
+Below, we’ve answered the most frequently asked dental questions our dental office receives for your convenience.

 Dental implants are made from titanium and porcelain materials and replace the root and the crown at the same time.
 The root portion of the tooth is replaced with a titanium post, while the crown is made from porcelain to offer long-term durability and esthetics.
 You can replace single or multiple teeth at a time with dental implants.

 We have many options to make your smile look exactly the way you’ve always dreamed.
 For example, Invisalign can be used to remove gaps and straighten crooked teeth.
 Of course, porcelain veneers can hide stains, chips, and cracks, (the same is true for cosmetic bonding, albeit it is not as comprehensive but more affordable.)
 You can even whiten your teeth in-house or in your own home if you’d prefer!

 The best way to keep your teeth healthy is through daily brushing and flossing as well as routine dental cleanings and exams once every six months.
 These help you avoid the majority of plaque buildup, tooth decay, gum disease, and oral infections.
 If you have a dental issue that needs resolving, we’ll perform a detailed exam and create a treatment plan that addresses your issue to the fullest.

 Whether your tooth is experiencing severe discomfort or you just had a bad oral injury, we’ll do everything possible to get you out of pain and on the path towards treatment.
 The sooner you call us after noticing your issue, the more likely we can get you seen the same day.